The ANES at 75: Historical Trends

 ANES feeling thermometers gauge how favorably or unfavorably respondents feel about candidates or parties, ranging from 0 (very cold or unfavorable) to 100 (very warm and favorable feeling), with 50 degrees designating no feeling at all.

-The other major innovation in measurement dating back to the 1960s was the “seven-point scale,” introduced in 1968 and now omnipresent in survey measurement.
+The other major innovation in measurement dating back to the 1960s was the “seven-point Likert scale,” introduced in 1968 and now omnipresent in survey measurement.
 The invention of this scale came out of the work of Richard Brody and Sidney Verba in a study of attitudes toward the Vietnam War.

 The 7 point scale of political views: extremely liberal (1), liberal (2), slightly liberal (3), moderate, middle of the road (4), slightly conservative (5), conservative (6) and extremely conservative (7).